 - If you hold an investment security and also trade the same security, or substantially similar securities, your identification isn’t effective unless you hold the investment securities in a separate, non-trading account maintained with a third party.

 The Treasury asked for commentary on whether these proposed rules are too strict, so it’s possible the final regulations will soften these rules somewhat.
 Until that happens, you should assume that these strict rules will apply.

 The proposed regulations provide that if you want to identify securities as not being part of your trading business, you must do so on the same day you acquire the security (or enter into or originate your position in the security, in the case of short positions or options).
 If you hold any investment securities at the time the mark-to-market election becomes effective, presumably you can identify them at that time.

 Regulations developed for securities dealers provide two ways to identify securities for purposes of these rules.
 One is to establish a separate account for investment securities, and the other is to clearly indicate on your own records which securities are not part of your trading business.

 These rules also apparently apply to securities traders.
 There’s some question in my mind, however, whether the procedure of identifying shares on internal records makes sense for an individual trader.
 It will be difficult to establish factually that the identification occurred at the proper time, rather than being made up later.
-For this reason, I recommend that anyone who makes the mark-to-market election and holds some securities for investment should establish separate accounts for trading and investment activities, taking care never to mix the activities of the two accounts.
+For this reason, anyone who makes the mark-to-market election and holds some securities for investment should establish separate accounts for trading and investment activities, taking care never to mix the activities of the two accounts.